 All right, back to our phones.

-Uh Larry in Davy, Florida.
+Larry in Davey, Florida.

 How are you, Larry?

-What's uh what's up, what's going on?
+What's going on?

-Hey, Sean, how are you doing?
+Hey, Sean, how you doing?

 I'm good, sir.

-Retired officer from Briar County.
+I'm a retired officer from Broward County.

 And I contend that they were doing what they were trained to do.

-Um the Browers Sheriff's Office is a huge agency, okay?
+The Broward Sheriff's Office is a huge agency, okay?

-And what they do is all the fresh meat that comes out of the academy goes to the rough section like Fort Lauderdale and Pompano Beach, and then the older folks get retired and put out to pasture in Weston and Parkland where there's no crime.
+And what they do is all the fresh meat that comes out of the academy goes to the rough sections like Fort Lauderdale and Pompano Beach.

 So back in the day in the academy, we were trained when you're responding to a shooter in a building, you get there, you take up a position, and you wait for backup.

-And now the current active shooter training is because active shooters now happens within two to four minutes.
+And now the current active shooter training is because active shooters now happens within two to four minutes, you have to rush right in.

 So perhaps they didn't have current training because of their ages, and they were just out there waiting to retire.

-The only thing that makes sense is that their training was as you said.
+The only thing that makes sense is that their training was, as you said.

-That's the only because I don't know cops that would do this.
+That's the only, because I don't know cops that would do this.

 I don't know any.